kylegilman/video-embed-thumbnail-generator/readme.txt

 * Video.js
 * The WordPress default player using MediaElement.js, which was introduced in WordPress version 3.6
-* JW Player 6 (if their old, discontinued plugin is already installed)
+* JW Player 6 (if their old, discontinued plugin is already installed.
+This plugin does not work with JW Player 7 yet.)
-* Adobe's Strobe Media Playback Flash player.
+* Adobe's Strobe Media Playback Flash player (deprecated)

-<em>The Strobe Media Playback option hasn't been updated since 2011 and is not recommended, but I'm keeping it around for longtime users of this plugin who don't want to change.
-Most features of the plugin will work when using Strobe Media Playback, but new features will not be tested with it.
-Selecting Strobe Media Playback will default to a Flash video player if you're using a Flash-compatible file (flv, f4v, mp4, mov, or m4v).
-Otherwise it will use the Video.js player as a fallback.</em>

 No matter which player you use, the video will responsively resize to fit the container it's in.
 There is no need to use FitVids.js and in fact FitVids.js will break playback for some players.
 If you provide multiple H.264 resolutions, the Video.js player can automatically select the one closest to the size of the player and provide a button for users to select the resolution manually.
 Because the player uses native controls on mobile devices, the manual resolution button is only available on desktop browsers.